influxdata/flux/docs/user_docs/flux-by-example.md

 |         |       |1    |80.20451339915374|85                 |4.79548660084626              |santa_monica                  |

 # Convert Results to JSON and Post to an Endpoint
 Use json.encode() and http.post().
-The follow will make a separate http call for each record.
+The following will make a separate http call for each record.

 ```
 import "http"